Mantej-Singh/stt-cli/README.md

 ## 🚀 First Time Setup (After Winget Installation)

+> [!IMPORTANT]
-After installing via winget, you need to start the application manually the first time:
+> After installing via winget, you need to start the application manually the first time.
+Follow these three steps to get STT-CLI running.

 ### Step 1: Launch the Application
 ```bash